 Minimalism is being quite popular with millennials.
 Maybe it’s because the word minimalism and millennial are so similar.
 I digress.

 There are many misconceptions about how to live like a minimalist.
 Many people believe minimalists live a life of depravity.
 However, modern day minimalists don’t live like Gandhi.
-In fact, they anything they want – they just don’t have everything they may want.
+In fact, they have anything they want – they just don’t have everything they may want.

 I’ve been a minimalist most of my life.
 This is what I can tell you about how to live on less, so should you choose this lifestyle (and yes – it is a lifestyle).
 Let’s start at home.

 You’re at home.
 Your castle.
 Your sanctuary.
-The price where you can be you.
+The place where you can be you.
 It surrounds you with everything you need.
 As a minimalist, you probably have a smaller home.
 It’s not because you can’t afford a bigger one.
 You simply don’t have that many possessions in your life.
 A bigger home begs to be filled.

 You actually park your car in the garage.
 The garage is not filled with things you no longer care about as is most people’s garages.
 You probably have a bike in there as well.
 Maybe some camping gear.
 Maybe some holiday decorations.
 Nothing too much.
 It’s clean, orderly and fairly spacious.